Inseparable local uniformization

 \begin{theor} Let $k$, $K$, $X$ and $K_1\.
 K_n$ be as above.

-(i) There exists purely inseparable extensions $l/k$ and $L/lK$, an affine refinement $X'\to X$ and a divisor $E'\subset X'$ such that the pairs $(X_i,E_i)$ and $(X',E')$ are log smooth at $x_i$ and $x$, respectively, and each projection $f_i$ is a log isogeny at $x_i$.
-In addition, one can achieve that all $x_i$'s are of simplicial shape and $x_1$ is a simple $l$-smooth point.
+(i) There exists a finite purely inseparable extension $l/k$, an affine refinement $X'\to X$ and a $\bfQ$-Cartier divisor $E'\subset X'$ such that the pairs $(X_i,E_i)$ and $(X',E')$ are log smooth at $x_i$ and $x'$, respectively, and each projection $f_i$ is Kummer at $x_i$.
+In addition, one can achieve that $x_1$ is a simple $l$-smooth point and all $x_i$'s are of simplicial shape.

-(ii) Under the constraint $L=lK$ $($in particular, if $k$ is perfect then $L=K$$)$, one can still achieve all properties listed in (i) with the only exception that $f_i$ does not have to be a log isogeny for each $1\le i\le n$ such that the extension $\tilK_i/\tilK$ is not separable;

-(iii) If each $\tilK_i$ is separable over $k$ then the claims of (i) and (ii) hold true for $l=k$. \end{theor} Note that it is well known that one cannot expect all $x_i$'s to be smooth even when $X$ is a surface, $n=2$ and $K=K_1$.
-A counterexample was given by Abhyankar in \cite{Abh}. \begin{proof} We will need the following two results whose proof will be given later: (a) there exists a finite purely inseparable extension $l/k$ such that all fields $\wt{lK_i}$ are separable over $l$ (note that in the situation of (iii) we can just take $l=k$), (b) there exists a finite purely inseparable extension $L/K$ such that all fields $\wt{LK_i}$ are separable over $\tilL$.
-Fix $l$ as in (a), then it suffices to prove the Theorem for $l,L=lK$, $X_L=\Nr_L(X)$ and $L_1\.
-L_n$ instead of the original $k$, $K$, $X$ and $K_1\.
+(ii) If each $\tilK_i$ is separable over $k$ then the claim of (i) holds true for $l=k$. \end{theor} It is well known that one cannot expect all $x_i$'s to be smooth even when $X$ is a surface, $n=2$ and $K=K_1$.
+A counterexample was given by Abhyankar in \cite{Abh}. \begin{proof} We will need the following result which follows from Theorem \ref{insth} proved below: there exists a finite purely inseparable extension $l/k$ such that all fields $\wt{lK_i}$ are separable over $l$ (note that in the situation of (ii) we can just take $l=k$).
+Fix $l$ as above.
+Then it suffices to prove the theorem for $l$, $L=lK$, $X_L=\Nr_L(X)$ and $L_i=lK_i$ instead of the original $k$, $K$, $X$ and $K_1\.
 K_n$ (similarly to Step 1 from Theorem \ref{dim1unif}, we use that any refinement $X'_L\to X_L$ of normal affine $l$-models of $\Lcirc$ is the $L$-normalization of a refinement $X'\to X$ of affine $k$-models of $\Kcirc$).
-So, it suffices to prove part (iii) of the Theorem, and we assume in the sequel that each $\tilK_i$ is separable over $k$.
-By absolutely the same argument, taking $L$ as in (b) reduces proving (i) to proving (ii).
+So, it suffices to establish (ii), and we assume in the sequel that each $\tilK_i$ is separable over $k$ and $l=k$.